-Do you think that uses for cornstarch are limited only to the kitchen?
-If your answer is YES, then you should definitely continue reading.
-Even if your answer is NO, you might not be knowing all of the wide variety of uses of cornstarch.
-Being honest, even I don’t all of the uses of cornstarch because there must be many uses and many are still unknown to date.
+Do you think that cornstarch is only used in the kitchen?
+If your answer is YES, then you should continue reading.
+Even if your answer is NO, you might not be aware of all the different uses of cornstarch.
+To be honest, even I don’t know all of the uses of cornstarch—many are yet to be discovered.

-Here I have listed some uses for cornstarch which you might not have heard about, but are exceptionally useful in solving your small daily life problems.
+In this article, I have listed some uses for cornstarch that you might not have heard about, but are exceptionally useful in solving your small daily life problems.
 So have a look at them and let me know whether they proved to be useful for you or not.

 1. Treating Stains

 Cornstarch is effective in treating stains such as oil stains and ink stains.
 Cornstarch is used for pre-treating the oil stains on clothes.

 Apply it on the stain and allow it to sit for 20-30 minutes.
 Then wipe off the excess cornstarch.
 After that, make a paste of some good detergent and water.
 Apply it on the stain and allow the garment to soak in warm water for some time.
 Scrub the stain a bit and then wash the cloth.
 The same method can be used for grease stains as well.

 For ink stains on clothes, apply a mixture of cornstarch and milk to the stain and allow it to dry.
 Then dust off the cornstarch and wash as usual.
 Repeat the process if the stain is still visible.

 Cornstarch works well on oil.
 If you have oily skin, apply a little cornstarch powder for a few minutes.
 It will soak up the excess oil.
 Then wash your face.
 It is somewhat similar to the method of using cornstarch for oil stains since both of them are related to oil.